 The Ottawa Weather in January is unpredictable, I would say this year, it hasn’t been bad.

 Last year it was a different story with really low degrees and horrid winter storms.

 All in all, I will say that the best time to visit Ottawa in winter is in February.

-You will get the opportunity to experience the Winterlude Festivals which typically lasts for up to 3 weeks and the Rideau Canal is also fully opened to skaters.
+You will get the opportunity to experience the Winterlude Festivals which typically last for up to 3 weeks and the Rideau Canal is also fully opened to skaters.